laravelio/laravel.io/readme.md

 GOOGLE_RECAPTCHA_SECRETKEY=
 ```

-2. [Create an application](https://github.com/settings/applications) in your github account called something like "Laravel IO Development" and add your Github application's client id and secret to the `.env` file.
+2. [Create an application](https://github.com/settings/applications) in your github account called something like "Laravel.io Development" and add your Github application's client id and secret to the `.env` file.
 Your GitHub application should be set up as follows.

     a.
 Full URL: http://lio.loc
     b.
 Callback URL: http://lio.loc/login